igomezv/LSST_DE_neural_reconstruction/README.md

 # From Simulations to Reality: Dark Energy Reconstruction with Simulated SNIa data from the Vera C. Rubin Observatory

 This repository contains the code and data used in our paper https://arxiv.org/abs/2402.18124 .
 Our work presents a model-independent neural network reconstruction of dark energy consistent with theoretical models and real data observations, we use Supernova Ia (SNIa) distance moduli ($\mu(z)$) and their corresponding statistical errors from three years of simulated SNIa data from the LSST.
-We incorporate advanced techniques like neural networks, Monte Carlo dropout for uncertainty quantification, and tuning hyperparameters through genetic algorithms using the Tensorflow and DEAP libraries with our [NNOGADA framework](https://github.com/igomezv/Nnogada) for efficient and effective tuning of neural network hyperparameters.
+We incorporate advanced techniques like neural networks, Monte Carlo dropout for uncertainty quantification, and tuning hyperparameters through genetic algorithms using the Tensorflow and DEAP libraries with our [`nnogada` framework](https://github.com/igomezv/Nnogada) for efficient and effective tuning of neural network hyperparameters.

 ## Repository Structure